GreenRiverCollege-IT372/hw-ruby-intro/README.md

 framework, known as `Test::Unit`, the test files would be under `test/`.)

-We've placed "starter code" in `lib/ruby_intro.rb`; when you're all done, you can submit this single file to the autograder.
+We've placed "starter code" in `lib/ruby_intro.rb`.

 However, you can test each of the 3 parts separately.
 The files `spec/part[123]_spec.rb` contain RSpec tests for each of the three